 An introduction to the study of behavior and development with an emphasis on factors that determine success and failure.
 Concepts include human development, personality analysis, problem solving, abnormal behavior, goal setting and self-improvement.
 Heavy reliance will be placed on the study of contemporary films to illustrate these psychological concepts.

-8035/8036 AP WORLD HISTORY I/II
+8035/8036 AP WORLD HISTORY I/II Gr 9-12 0.5/0.5 credit

-Prerequisite/Recommendation: Completed application, recommendation and essay.
+Prerequisite/Recommendation: Completed application, recommendation, and essay.